Parents

 4. Hearing impaired is used by many people as their preferred alternative term for "hard of hearing".

 Using the wrong word can easily offend.
-Culturally Deaf people do not like the term "hearing-impaired", perceiving it as negative and clinical.
+Culturally Deaf people do not like the term "hearing impaired", perceiving it as negative and clinical.
 Hard of hearing people do not like being identified by the terms "Deaf" or "deaf", so it is essential to check terminology with your subjects.
 Where a large mixed group of people is being referred to, it is appropriate to use more than one term, e.g., "Television subtitles are enjoyed by Deaf and hard of hearing people throughout Australia."

-Information provided by Deaf Australia Inc
+Information provided by Deaf Australia Inc. Reproduced with permission.

 Deaf Australia logo

-Disclaimer: This website is for general information only and is not intended as a substitute for independent professional advice.
+Disclaimer: The information contained on this website is not intended as a substitute for independent professional advice.